TIL: How to Use DinD, localhost & Gitlab CI

 I’m building a browser-based multiplayer game called Banter Bus.
 Banter Bus consists of three main components,

 gui: A SvelteKit based frontend the user will interact with to play the game core-api: A Socketio API written in Python management-api: A simple RESTful API written in Python (FastAPI) Now say I want to write some e2e Cypress tests, that will test all of these components interacting with each other.
+Which mainly will look something like gui -> core-api -> management-api.

 ...